A Floer fundamental group: Introduction

 \subsection{Organization of the paper}

 In the second section of the paper (the first is this introduction), the main definitions, statements and technical tools are presented.
 The third section is dedicated to the comparison of Morse and Floer loops, and the proof of theorem \ref{thm:RoughSurjectivity}.
 The fourth section is devoted to the description of the relations, and the fifth to the proof of the application (theorem \ref{thm:RoughEnoughPoints}) and theorem \ref{thm:RoughAtLeastOneOrbit}.
+Finally, the last section is a sketch without proofs of the construction in the Stable Morse setting.

 This work would not exist without the crucial help of a few people.
 I am particularly thankful to O.~Cornea, whose deep topological insight and generosity nourished me for years, to J.-Y.~Welschinger and B.~Chantraine to whom I am indebted for the keystone of this paper, which is the notion of augmentation, to A.~Oancea who served as a compass to me and to M.~Damian who also owns a large part of this work.
 Finally, I'm particularly grateful to A.V.
 Duffrène who indirectly but deeply influenced the birth of this paper.